qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/tts/csharp/dotnet.md

         {
             public static async Task SynthesisToSpeakerAsync()
             {
-                // Creates an instance of a speech config with specified host and subscription key.
+                // Creates an instance of a speech config with specified subscription key and service region.
                 // Replace with your own subscription key and service region (e.g., "chinaeast2").
                 // The default language is "en-us".
-                var config = SpeechConfig.FromHost(new Uri("https://YourServiceRegion.tts.speech.azure.cn/"), "YourSubscriptionKey");
+                var config = SpeechConfig.FromSubscription("YourSubscriptionKey", "YourServiceRegion");

                 // Creates a speech synthesizer using the default speaker as audio output. using (var synthesizer = new SpeechSynthesizer(config))